kaznyborg/tech_blog/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-### Technical Acceptance Criteria: 40%

-* Satisfies all of the preceding acceptance criteria plus the following:

-    * Application’s folder structure follows the Model-View-Controller paradigm.

-    * Uses the [express-handlebars](https://www.npmjs.com/package/express-handlebars) package to implement Handlebars.js for your Views.

-    * Application must be deployed to Heroku.

-### Deployment: 32%

-* Application deployed at live URL.

-* Application loads with no errors.

-* Application GitHub URL submitted.

-* GitHub repository contains application code.

-### Application Quality: 15%

-* User experience is intuitive and easy to navigate.

-* User interface style is clean and polished.

-* Application resembles the mock-up functionality provided in the Challenge instructions.

-### Repository Quality: 13%

-* Repository has a unique name.

-* Repository follows best practices for file structure and naming conventions.

-* Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.

-* Repository contains multiple descriptive commit messages.

-* Repository contains quality readme file with description, screenshot, and link to deployed application.

-## Review

-You are required to submit BOTH of the following for review:

-* The URL of the functional, deployed application.

-* The URL of the GitHub repository, with a unique name and a readme describing the project.

----
-© 2022 Trilogy Education Services, LLC, a 2U, Inc. brand.
-Confidential and Proprietary.
-All Rights Reserved.